jleluyer/rna-seq_mapping_workflow/README.md

 # RNAseq using a reference genome

-An integrated worklow based on genome-mapping and DE gene assessment to conduct RNA-seq data analyses in Colosse
+An integrated worklow based on genome-mapping and DE gene assessment to conduct RNAseq data analyses in Colosse

 **WARNING**